stitchdata/docs/_integration-schemas/facebook-ads/ads_insights_platform_and_device.md

           **Note:** Relevance scores are shown after ads receive more than 500 impressions.
 In addition, relevance scores are only applicable to ads and will not appear for ad sets and campaigns.

-      - name: "negative_feedback"
-        type: "string"
-        description: "A string that indicates the level of negative feedback received about the ad.
-Ex: `LOW`"

-      - name: "positive_feedback"
-        type: "string"
-        description: "A string that indicates the level of positive feedback received about the ad.
-Ex: `HIGH`"

       - name: "score"
         type: "number"
         description: |